ahmadbilaldev/ahmadbilaldev/README.md

 ### Glad to see you here!
 Ahmad Bilal is a Full Stack Software Engineer who loves open source.
-He is a Developer Advocacy Enthusiast and is currently working with the DevRel team at [RapidAPI](https://rapidapi.com/?).
-Also, he speaks and writes content for developers.
+He is a Developer Advocacy Enthusiast and is currently working with the DevRel team at [RapidAPI](https://rapidapi.com/?) where he has planned and curated 120+ guides, dev-demos and interactive components.
+He writes a lot of JavaScript, Next.js, and MERN Stack while creating content to enable developers to be as excited as he is about these technologies.

-He dabbles around as a Next.js developer with React, Tailwind, Node, REST, GraphQL, MongoDB, but he is always curious about new technologies.
+He has experience as a Next.js developer with React, TypeScript, Tailwind, Node, APIs, REST and GraphQL.

 <br/>